Xeyler/xeyler.github.io/_posts/2020-08-21-formatting-test.md

 > > Look at this, it even has multiple levels!
 > > > Let's be honest, when am I ever going to use this?

-Here's [a link to Google](https://www.google.com).
+Here's {% include post/link.html url="https://www.google.com" text="a link to Google" %}.
 Google basically wrote the code for my website.

 {% include post/img-figure.html
 	url="/assets/img/margaret.jpg"